bxparks/AceSegment/README.md

 * `void writeStyleAt(uint8_t digit, StyledDigit::StyleType style)`
 * `void writeDecimalPointAt(uint8_t digit, bool state = true)`

+A `CharWriter` consumes significant amount of flash storage, about 1800 bytes.

 ### StringWriter

 A `StringWriter` is a class that builds on top of the `CharWriter`.
 It knows how